kl1nton/5_PasTest_Past_Papers/2_Sept_2005_Paper_1.md

 - the transverse arch consists of the three cuneiform bones, buboid and bases of the metatarsal bones - TRUE
 - the plantar calcaneonavicular ligament helps to maintain the medial longitudinal arch - TRUE
 - the peroneus longus tendon helps to maintain the transverse arch - FALSE
-- the longus tendon helps to maintain the lateral longitudinal arch - TRUE
+- the peroneus longus tendon helps to maintain the lateral longitudinal arch - TRUE

 ### Q52
 Which of the following are true?
 Regarding hepatic cirrhosis: